nathangero/my-portfolio/README.md

 I've always wanted to make a website where people, like recruiters and friends, can see what I work on, and it's all gathered together in a neat little website.

-### A Little About the Site

-* This website was designed mobile first so I've created media queries to accommodate for bigger screens.
-* The mobile version of this site supports both light and dark mode (depends on the system settings).
-* Browser only supports light mode.
-Will add dark mode in the future.
-    * This is because most browsers would default to dark mode even after changing the theme of the computer to light.
-* The first project under Work will always appear on top of the rest no matter the screen size.

 ### Code Snippets